Documentation

 • "dotted" for secondary / reference series (a slow MA next to a fast one, an upper band).

-chart_indicators.add(rsi_points, pane="separate", render="line", line_style="solid", id="rsi_14", name="RSI(14)")
+# rsi_points must come from your own RSI calculation chart_indicators.add(rsi_points, pane="separate", render="line", line_style="solid", id="rsi_14", name="RSI(14)")

 Histograms (render="histogram")